10dollars/tendollars.github.io.raw/_posts/2015-03-21-joanne-mcneil.md

 categories: [email, extensions, language]
 ---

+Joanne McNeil's Emotional Labor Extension is a bit different than the projects I normally post about here because it's already well documented.
+She wrote a fantastic post about it that resonated with me, and I think will resonate with anyone who sends email even semi-regularly.
+Reading about her anxiety sending personal emails and trying to compensate for the form's limitations in expression I was reminded of the time a coworker put five exclamation points in a reply-all email to our CEO and another co-worker stopped by her desk and said, "Dang, you sounded maaaad."

 #### Who are you and what do you do for a living?

 I am a [writer](http://www.joannemcneil.com/essays/) and most of my essays appear on Medium’s [The Message](https://medium.com/message/) I just completed a residency at Eyebeam in NYC, where I worked on this project and hosted a series of events called [New Topics in Social Computing](https://soundcloud.com/eyebeamnyc/sets/new-topics-in-social-computing)